Facebook Pixel

 Showing:

 The CEO entered the conference room.
 Everyone straightened in their seats.
 She didn't sit.
 She stood at the head of the table, checking her watch.
 When James started his presentation, she held up one finger.
 He stopped mid-sentence.
 She answered a text, then gestured for him to continue.
 Twenty seconds later, she interrupted.
-"Give me a summary.
-What are we up?"
+"Give me the summary.
+How much are we up?"
 James glanced at his thirty-slide deck.
-"Eighteen percent over two years."
+"Eighteen percent this quarter."
 She nodded, then left.
 The meeting that had been scheduled for an hour ended in twelve minutes.

 What Makes It Work